bytecodealliance/javy/docs/docs-contributing.md

 a mixture of additive and breaking changes from the last `2.x.x` version published.

-## cargo vet

-We use [cargo vet](https://mozilla.github.io/cargo-vet/) to audit dependencies for the project.
-If you need to change or add dependencies, please try to use a dependency that has been audited by one one of the audits we import or is published by one of the authors we trust (sunfishcode, dtolnay, Amanieu, cuviper).
-This is preferable to adding new exemptions for the project.
-Do not add new audits for crates that are not in this project.

 ## Web platform tests (WPT)

 We run a subset of the web platform test suite during continuous integration.
 We